MoayedMubarak/local-artisan-cooperative/README.md

 # local-artisan-cooperative
-A Spring Boot and MySQL web application for a Local Artisan Cooperative.
+A Spring Boot and PostgreSQL web application for a Local Artisan Cooperative.